Azure/Ignite2019_IaC_pre-day_docs/Ansible/02-Variables/Guide.md

 ansible-playbook xxx.yml -e "myResource_group=XXXXXX myVM=XXXXXX"
 ```

-- you can also define variables in a included files.
+- you can also define variables in an included file.
 Use the `vars_files` keyword and modify your playbook by like so:

 ```yaml
 - hosts: localhost